imi-muenster/OpenEDC/README.md

 # OpenEDC

 > [!CAUTION]
 > Unmaintained prototype for JMIR publication.
-Please see [openedc.health](https://openedc.health/) for an entirely re-written, GCP-compliant, and validated version.
+Please visit [openedc.health](https://openedc.health/) for an entirely re-written, GCP-compliant, and validated version.

 OpenEDC is an electronic data capture (EDC) system for designing and conducting secure medical research studies based on the [CDISC ODM-XML](https://www.cdisc.org/standards/data-exchange/odm) standard.
 The standard is adopted without modifications to foster data exchange, metadata reuse, and open science.